Advanced Care™ Oral Surgery for Dogs (and Cats)

 Your pet will recover in a warm area with one of our veterinary technicians.
 We will continue to monitor their vital signs after the procedure and continue pain management if needed.

 What you can expect when returning home is your pet wanting to rest.
 You can offer them half the normal amount of food you normally feed them that night and preferably wet or dry food mixed with water to soften it.
-It’s very normal for pets after anesthesia to not want to eat that night.
+It is very normal for pets after anesthesia to not want to eat that night.
 Please return to normal food amount with soft food the next day.

 We will be sending you home with medications depending on the severity of the dental disease.
 Usually an antibiotic, anti inflammatory and pain medication will be prescribed.
 Please follow the directions for these medications as they will help aid the healing process for your pet.